 Why Don’t the Wealthy Invest in Low-Fee Index Funds?

-As most wealthy people earned their millions (or billions) from business, they see this path as a way to continue maximizing their finances.
-They also enjoy art, cars, homes and collectibles; buying those luxuries enhances their lifestyles, and the future appreciation is a nice bonus.
+The one percent’s investing habits also tend to reflect their interests.
+As most wealthy people earned their millions (or billions) from business, they see this path as a way to continue maximizing their finances while sticking to what they know best—corporate structure and market performance.
+They also enjoy art, cars, homes, and collectibles.
+By buying those luxuries, the wealthy enhance their lifestyles, and they enjoy the value appreciation of those luxuries as a nice bonus.

 The wealthy have massive incomes, net worths, and opportunities.
 Although they seek out unique investments in hopes of seeing spectacular returns, not all their ventures pay off with returns greater than a low-fee index fund.
 However, since they have more than enough cash on hand to survive, they're less dependent on steady returns.
 A simple investment strategy in low-fee index funds is good enough for Warren Buffett, and it’s good enough for the average investor.